Piotr Turzyński: Early priesthood

+Auxillary bishop of Radom

-On 17 January 2015, Pope Francis appointed him auxiliary bishop of the Radom diocese with the titular see of Usula.
-He was ordained a bishop on 28 February 2015 at the Cathedral of the Protection of the Blessed Virgin Mary in Radom.
-They were given to him by Archbishop Celestino Migliore, the Apostolic Nuncio to Poland, assisted by Wacław Depo, the Metropolitan Archbishop of Częstochowa, and Henryk Tomasik, the Diocesan Bishop of Radom.
-He adopted the words Ecclesia Mater – Mater Ecclesiae (Mother Church – Mother of the Church) as his episcopal motto.
-He assumed the office of vicar general in the diocesan curia.
+On 17 January 2015, Pope Francis appointed Turzyński auxiliary bishop of the Diocese of Radom, with the titular see of Usula.
+On 28 February 2015, he was ordained as a bishop at the Cathedral of the Protection of the Blessed Virgin Mary in Radom by Archbishop Celestino Migliore, Apostolic Nuncio to Poland, with co-consecrators Archbishop Wacław Depo and Bishop Henryk Tomasik,.
+He adopted the episcopal motto Ecclesia Mater ("Mother Church")..
+He subsequently served as vicar general in the diocesan curia.

-Within the Polish Episcopal Conference, in 2015 he became a delegate for the Pastoral Care of Teachers, and in 2022 a delegate for the Pastoral Care of Polish Emigration, in 2018 he became a member of the Permanent Council, in 2020 of the Commission for the Doctrine of the Faith, in 2021 of the Council for Social Affairs, in 2023 of the Commission for the Clergy, and in 2024 of the Joint Commission of Representatives of the Government of the Republic of Poland and the Polish Episcopal Conference.
+During the 2015 Polish Episcopal Conference, he was appointed delegate for the pastoral care of teachers, and in 2022, delegate for the pastoral care of polish emigrants.
+He later became a member of several Episcopal Conference bodies, including the Permanent Council (2018), the Commission for the Doctrine of the Faith (2020), the Council for Social Affairs (2021), the Commission for the Clergy (2023), and the Joint Commission of Representatives of the Government of the Republic of Poland and the Polish Episcopal Conference (2024).

+Educational career

+From 1995 to 2006, Turzyński served as spiritual father at the Higher Theological Seminary in Radom, and in 2006 he became vice-rector of the seminary.
+He lectured in patrology, introduction to theology, and theology of spirituality.
+He also directed a clerical theatre group.
+In 2000, he became assistant professor at the Faculty of Theology in Radom (later renamed the Institute of Theology) at Cardinal Stefan Wyszyński University in Warsaw.
+From 2006 to 2012, he served as deputy director of the institute, overseeing part-time studies and the Benedict XVI Thought Center.
+In 2013, he was appointed assistant professor at the Faculty of Theology of the John Paul II Catholic University of Lublin in the Institute of Church History and Patrology at the Department of Greek and Latin Patrology.

+Personal life

-Turzyński died from cancer in Radom, on 14 April 2025, at the age of 60.
-On 22 April, he was buried in the tombs of the bishops of Radom at the cemetery on Limanowskiego Street in Radom.
+Turzyński died of cancer at the age of 60 on 14 April 2025 in Radom.
+On 22 April, he was buried in the tombs of the bishops of Radom at the cemetery on Limanowskiego Street.

 Decorations and distinctions

-In 2025, the President of the Republic of Poland, Andrzej Duda, posthumously awarded him the Officer's Cross of the Order of Polonia Restituta.

-He was also posthumously awarded the Bene Merenti Civitas Radomiensis medal.
+In 2025, Turzyński was posthumously awarded the Officer's Cross of the Order of Polonia Restituta by President Andrzej Duda.
+He was later awarded the Bene Merenti Civitas Radomiensis medal.